batiacosta/MimicGridLayout/README.md

 # MimicGridLayout

-A small React Native + Expo example that mimics a grid layout (with a toggle to switch between grid and list).
+A small React Native + Expo App that mimics a grid layout (with a toggle to switch between grid and list).
 It demonstrates importing image assets, a tiny reusable Card component, and a simple FlatList-based layout.

 ## Contents
 - `App.tsx` — app bootstrap